Rolando-m/Rolando-m/README.md

-## Resume: Rolando Andrés Morcillo
+## Hi, I'm Rolando Andrés Morcillo

 # 🔭 I’m currently working on ...

-Currently collaborating with multiple teams in PWC software development as a QA automation Engineer.
+Collaborating with multiple teams in PWC software development as a QA automation Engineer.
 I've a vast experience in Software life cycle, I'm constantly learning new tools and i'm mostly interested in Sysadmin and DevOps positions.

 Some of the tools that I use on a daily basis: